Invasion of Privacy (album): Commercial performance

 Invasion of Privacy was certified gold by the Recording Industry Association of America (RIAA) on the day of its release due to the track-equivalent units moved by its previously released singles "Bodak Yellow" and "Bartier Cardi".
 It was certified double platinum on October 3, 2018, and triple platinum on April 3, 2019, following its physical release on CD.
 On December 20, 2018, all thirteen tracks were certified gold or higher by the RIAA, making her the first female artist to achieve such feat, and third overall.
-On March 24, 2022, Invasion of Privacy became the first album to have all of its tracks certified platinum or higher by the RIAA.At 6× Platinum, as of September, 2025, it is the highest-certified female rap album of the 21st century.
+On March 24, 2022, Invasion of Privacy became the first album to have all of its tracks certified platinum or higher by the RIAA.
+At 6× Platinum, as of September, 2025, it is the highest-certified female rap album of the 21st century.

+The album set multiple streaming records upon release.
 On April 13, 2018, Apple Music announced that Invasion of Privacy set a new record for the most streamed album by a female artist in a single week with over a hundred million streams.
 The album debuted at number one on the US Billboard 200 chart, moving 255,000 album-equivalent units with 103,000 coming from pure album sales in its first week.
 It achieved the largest on-demand audio streaming week ever for an album by a woman and for a female rap album, with 202.6 million streams.
 At the time of its release, it became the second biggest first-week sales of 2018.
 Cardi B became the fifth female rapper to top the chart.
 On the US Billboard Hot 100 chart dated April 21, Cardi B listed 13 songs, with 12 of them being songs from Invasion of Privacy, thus surpassing Beyoncé for the most simultaneous songs on the chart by a solo female artist.
 The record was later broken by Billie Eilish in 2019 when 12 tracks from her album When We All Fall Asleep, Where Do We Go? and two additional singles charted on the Hot 100 in a single week.